 Among the responsibilities of a personal representative in California is to notify creditors of the probate proceedings.
 In addition, the personal representative must pay claims that are proven valid.
-Since some debts take priorities over others during the Riverside probate administration process, it is important to seek the guidance of an attorney before making any payments.
+Since some debts take priority over others during the probate administration process, it is important to seek the guidance of an attorney before making any payments.

 The creditor claim process in California can be confusing for those unfamiliar with probate administration.

 The following is an overview relating to creditor claims against an estate:

 - First of all, creditors can fill out a claim form and file it with the court if a decedent dies owing them money.